 - Family history of bleeding disorders

-- CBC and specific tests for platelet dysfunction, including the laboratory evaluation of von Willebrand disease (factor VIII levels, ristocetin cofactor activity, and GP-Ib binding assay) and platelet aggregation studies
+- CBC and specific tests for platelet dysfunction, including the laboratory evaluation of von Willebrand disease (factor VIII levels, ristocetin cofactor activity, and GP-Ib binding assay) and platelet aggregation studies [back to top]

 Peterson P, Hayes T, et al. The preoperative bleeding time test lacks clinical benefit.
 College of American Pathologists and American Society of Clinical Pathologists position article.
 Arch Surg.
 1998;132:134-139.